Women's Declaration International

 The Women's Declaration International (WDI), formerly the Women's Human Rights Campaign (WHRC), is a British anti-transgender advocacy group with branches in other countries.
 WDI has published a Declaration on Women's Sex-Based Rights, and has developed model legislation to restrict transgender rights that has been used in state legislatures in the United States.

-The organisation has been described as gender-critical, anti-trans, anti-LGBTQ, anti-gender, trans-exclusionary, trans-exclusionary radical feminist (TERF), and as a hate group, and in several countries the group has been linked to the far right.
+The organisation has been described as gender-critical, anti-trans, anti-LGBTQ, anti-gender, trans-exclusionary, trans-exclusionary radical feminist (TERF), and as a hate group.
 WDI has voiced support for the persecution of transgender people under the second Trump administration and WDI president Kara Dansky wrote that Executive Order 14168 is "rational policy."
 The Southern Poverty Law Center considers WDI part of an "anti-LGBTQ+ pseudoscience network".
 The largest U.S. feminist organisation, the National Organization for Women, described WDI as "anti-trans bigots disguised as feminists."

 History and structure

 The Women's Human Rights Campaign (WHRC) was founded by Sheila Jeffreys and Heather Brunskell-Evans.
 In February 2018, Brunskell-Evans had been removed from her role as Women's Equality Party spokesperson and resigned from the party after the party opened an investigation into comments she made to the BBC about the parents of transgender children.
 In March 2018, Jeffreys attended a "Transgenderism and the War on Women" event at the Parliament of the United Kingdom sponsored by Conservative MP David Davies, and during her presentation, said: "when men claim to be women and parasitically occupy the bodies of the oppressed, they speak for the oppressed.
 They become to be recognised as the oppressed.
 There's no space for women's liberation".

 Mauro Cabral Grinspan, Ilana Eloit, David Paternotte and Mieke Verloo described WDI as "one of the key players of anti-trans feminism at a global scale".